 Planning your visit to Legoland Chicago: Before you go, make sure to….

-- Costco in Schaumburg, IL: If you live locally, you can check the local Costco to see if they have Legoland admission tickets.
+- Costco Travel: You can check your local Costco or Costco Travel to see if they have Legoland admission tickets.

 - Coupon on the Legoland crown: If your child received a crown from a prior visit to (any) Legoland, there is a coupon on it for “Buy one adult and get a child free.”

 - Local library: Many Chicagoland libraries also offer passes that local residents can “check out” with their library card.

 - Annual Pass at Legoland Chicago: If you will be able to go at least twice during the next year, it may be worth it to get an annual membership.
 Legoland’s membership price varies throughout the year.
 Check online before you go.

 Go Chicago Card is not a good deal for Legoland Discovery Center.